 Soup & Tutoring

 Soup & Tutoring is held every first Tuesday of the month in the American Indian Resource Center (AIRC).
 This event not only provides delicious soup, but the opportunity to receive tutoring for any subject with which you might need a little extra help.
+Tutors range from graduate students, primarily in the stem fields, to professors.

 American Indian Scholarship Program